haleemur/sql-style-guide/README.md

 ### NULL Values Caveat

-If a field accepts `NULL`, always wrap it in a COALESCE with sensible default before comparing.
-Avoid this, and you'll have to debug one of the trickiest bugs in SQL
+If a field accepts `NULL`, always wrap it in a `COALESCE` OR `NVL` function with sensible default before comparing.
+Avoid doing this, and you'll have to debug one of the trickiest bugs in SQL.

 ### WHY?
 Try running these queries

-    SELECT NULL = TRUE;
+    SELECT NULL = TRUE; -- returns NULL

-    SELECT NULL != TRUE;
+    SELECT NULL != TRUE; -- returns NULL

-    SELECT NULL != FALSE;
+    SELECT NULL != FALSE; -- returns NULL

+    SELECT NULL IS NULL IS NULL; -- returns FALSE

 In particular, the practice of allowing `NULL` in a Boolean column should be frowned upon.
 Go yell at your application developer the next time you see one.

+## Misc. comments

+* Put all dimensions at the top of the `SELECT` list, and all aggregates (or windowed fields) at the bottom.

+  This makes it easy to evaluate what is doing the grouping and what is being aggregated, allows one to copy-paste into the `GROUP BY` clause, or build it easily by specifying position. *PROTIP: you can count the number of dimensions by subtracting the line numbers between the first & last dimension*

+* todo: other misc. comments